 Every U.S. Attorney's Office has a Victim/Witness Assistance Program to assist victims of federal crimes.
 The Victim/Witness Assistance Programs are a part of federal efforts to provide information on rights and services to victims and witnesses of federal crimes, as well as to encourage the participation of victims in the criminal justice system to the extent that they wish, in accordance with federal law.

-To Contact our office:
+To Contact our Office:

-Victim/Witness Assistance Information
+Victim/Witness Assistance Unit

 United States Attorney's Office